 There are physical limits to XRF measurement.
 If the coating thickness is too great, there is a risk of saturation.
 This limit can be estimated on devices with WinFTM® software for an existing measuring application.

 In Figure 3, the measuring range limit was determined for the copper coating, on the assumption that the chrome and nickel finishing coatings are 0.2 μm and 7.5 μm thick respectively.
-The measuring range for the chrome coating beneath these is approximately 1 to 25 μm.
+The measuring range for the copper coating beneath these is approximately 1 to 25 μm.

 If all points are taken into careful consideration, the shower head can be measured non-destructively by XRF.

 There is also the alternative option of determining the layer thicknesses of Cr/Ni/Cu coats coulometrically.
 In this method, the coatings are successively removed at the measuring area and the coating thickness determined in the COULOSCOPE® CMS by way of the time taken for removal.

 Table 1 shows the coating thicknesses measured: in the XRF method, four locations were measured around the each of the coulometric measuring area .
 The coulometric results each consist of a measurement for each coating element.
 The values measured for the two methods are very close to one another, but a practised observer would note that the methods do not come to exactly the same results.